IBM-Cloud/bluechatter/README.md

 browsers will not actually make the same request to the same endpoint while one request is still pending.
 You can also open the app in a browser on your mobile device and try it there as well.

+## License

+This code is licensed under Apache v2.
+See the LICENSE file in the root of the repository.